Corporate Governance

 The Board of Directors continues to enhance its functions by conducting an annual questionnaire-based analysis and evaluation.

-• (1) During February 2023, an anonymous questionnaire was administered to all directors and Audit & Supervisory Board members.
-As well as reorganizing and revising the questions of the questionnaire around strengthening monitoring functions, we plan to identify issues from the comments we receive, and so we increased the number of open-ended questions.
+• (1) During February 2024, an anonymous questionnaire was administered to all directors and Audit & Supervisory Board members.
 The planning of the subjects covered and the collection and tabulation of the survey results were outsourced to a third-party organization.

-• (3) At the April and May 2023 Board of Directors meetings, the board discussed its effectiveness from the perspective of improving the medium-to-long-term corporate value of the entire Group, based on the compiled results of the questionnaire, the re-tabulation and analysis of those results by the Board of Directors Secretariat, and advice from a third-party organization.
+• (3) At the March and April 2024 Board of Directors meetings, the board discussed its effectiveness from the perspective of improving the medium-to-long-term corporate value of the entire Group, based on the compiled results of the questionnaire, the re-tabulation and analysis of those results by the Board of Directors Secretariat, and advice from a third-party organization.

 [ Questionnaire content ]

-• Composition, discussion, and monitoring functions of the Board of Directors
+• Adequacy of monitoring and deliberation by the Board of Directors

-• Results of the FY2021 Analysis and Evaluation Results and an Overview of the Resultant FY2022 Initiatives
+Results of the FY2022 Analysis and Evaluation and an Overview of FY2023 Initiatives

-In response to the three issues identified in the fiscal 2021 effectiveness evaluation, the Board of Directors proceeded forward with the following actions in fiscal 2022.
-As a result, the effectiveness evaluation for fiscal 2022 confirmed that improvements have been steadily made for each of the issues and that effectiveness has been generally ensured.
+In response to the four issues identified in the fiscal 2022 effectiveness evaluation, the Board of Directors proceeded forward with the following actions in fiscal 2023.
+As a result, the effectiveness evaluation for fiscal 2023 confirmed that improvements have been steadily made for each of the issues and that effectiveness has been generally ensured.

 the Resultant FY2022 Initiatives the Resultant FY2022 Initiatives